awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 ## Last accessed information types for IAM<a name="access_policies_access-advisor-data-types"></a>

 You can view two types of last accessed information for IAM entities: allowed AWS service information and allowed action information\.
 The information includes the date and time when the attempt was made\.
-Action last accessed information is available for Amazon S3 management actions\.
+Action last accessed information is available for Amazon EC2, IAM, Lambda, and Amazon S3 management actions\.
 Management actions include creation, deletion, and modification actions\.
 To learn more about how to view last accessed information for IAM, see [Viewing last accessed information for IAM](access_policies_access-advisor-view-data.md)\.

 For example scenarios for using last accessed information to make decisions about the permissions that you grant to your IAM entities, see [Example scenarios for using last accessed information](access_policies_access-advisor-example-scenarios.md)\.